 I make shit up for a living, and I love every second of it.
 This writing life of mine has been a roller coaster, and half of it is liquor and guessing.
 My writing career has been a well-researched experiment peppered with “why the fuck not?” moments, and that approach has led me to some of the best decisions of my life.

 For instance, my epic fantasy adventure series, the Grimoire Saga is self-published, as is my horror series To Each His Ghost.
 I don’t know if you know much about the self-publishing revolution, but it’s amazing.
 I researched successful self-published authors (aka indies) like Joe Konrath and Amanda Hocking before taking the plunge, and it’s given me the chance to write full time.
 It’s pretty damn fabulous.

-From here, the conversation continues in my email tribe.
-That’s how I share new releases and the occasional giveaway, so I would love for you to join us.
+From here, the conversation continues through email.
+Think of it as my inner circle, where you and I talk one-on-one.
+That’s how I share new releases and the occasional giveaway, so I would love for you to join.

-My email readers also get a free ebook copy of Lichgates (Grimoire Saga #1), so, you know… there are bribes involved.
+To sweeten the deal (and ‘cuz I’m nice like that), I’ll also send you a free ebook copy of Lichgates (Grimoire Saga #1).
+So, yeah, I guess there are bribes involved.

 Sign up here:

 No spam, et cetera, you know the drill.

 I’ll see you around.
 Don’t be a stranger.